Jhumri Telaiya

-Jhumri Telaiya (also spelled as Jhumri Tilaiya) is a city in the Koderma subdivision of the Koderma District of Jharkhand, India.
+Jhumri Telaiya (also spelled as Jhumri Tilaiya or Jhumri Talaiya) is a city in the Koderma subdivision of the Koderma District of Jharkhand, India.
+Jhumri Telaiya is also the most populus city in the Koderma District.

 Etymology

-Jhumri is the name of the original village in the area, which is now located in the city.
+Jhumri is the name of the original village in the area, which has now become a neighbourhood of the city.
 The word "Telaiya" is the Hindi language word for a small lake (the Tilaiya Dam reservoir).
+Taal in Sanskrit means lake.
 Jhumari is also said to be a local folk dance.
+Jhumri may also stem from Jhoomar, similar to Jhumka, an ornamental earring.